1. What is your formal training.

 3. What advice would you give to someone wanting to draw comics?

 The actual steps to getting published are pretty predictable.
 Draw you own story (or find a sympathetic writer), print, or photocopy a few sample copies, or throw it up online.
 Note the publishers of the books you like, and feel a kinship with, approach those publishers.
-If it’s a comic-book publisher, go to conventions and try and talk to the relevant editors, if it’s a book publisher, send them samples, and try and get an interview with the appropriate editor or art director.
+If it’s a comic-book publisher, go to conventions and try and talk to the relevant editors (always better face to face), if it’s a book publisher, send them samples, and try and get an interview with the appropriate editor or art director.
 Don’t forget to sell your own work on the net, local comic shops etc. Finally, always be open to other venues: newspapers, magazines, online comics sites, graffiti, art galleries.

 4. What materials do you use?